opengauss-mirror/docs/content/en/docs/ReleaseNotes/features.md

     -   Predicate optimization: New pushdown predicates are obtained through predicate equivalence inference.
     -   Scan operator optimization: The index scanning and full table scanning operators are optimized.
     -   Aggregate operator optimization: The performance of the aggregate operators is optimized.

+-   High performance: SCRLock provides the distributed lock capability to improve distributed lock performance.

+    -   SCRLock provides distributed locks in optimistic mode based on the RDMA protocol.
+The RDMA network improves the efficiency of obtaining locks, and the optimistic mode features a simplified process.
+    -   SCRLock ensures lock fairness and prevents permanent waiting events in a cluster.
+    -   SCRLock also provides the local lock cache capability to reduce the frequency of obtaining remote locks, reducing the latency.

 -   High security: user-level audit.

     -   User-level audit is supported.
 The GUC parameter **full\_audit\_users** is added to set the list of audited users.
 Audit logs are recorded for all SQL statements executed by users in the list.
 Administrators' operations can be fully audited to audit administrators' access to user data.